nhsconnect/integration-adaptor-sds/sds/spine-route-lookup/sds-spineroutelookup-dev-notes.md

-## MHS Spine Route Lookup component - Developer Notes
+## SDS - Spine Route Lookup component - Developer Notes

 The following sections are intended to provide the necessary info on how to set up workstation to start development.
 As of now it was tested/used on Mac (OS X).